 Total possible marks in each Scottish Traditional Music Graded Exam are 150.
 100 marks are required to reach a Pass; 120 marks to pass with Merit; and 130 marks to pass with Distinction.
 The four sections of the exam are:

 The performance part of the exam has 3 pieces: 1) Airs, 2) Dance Tunes and 3) Recently-composed Tunes.
 Each piece is marked out of 30.
-Please see performance guidelines for more details.
+Please see specific instrument guidelines below.

 Technical work for Scottish Traditional Music Graded Exams will include a limited number of scales, arpeggios and technical exercises, depending on the syllabus.

-This section, in which you are to play back a short piece of music, can be done by ear or by sight – the choice is yours.
-See Quick Study general guidelines for further details.
+This section, in which you are to play back a short piece of music, can be done by ear or by sight the choice is yours.
+See Quick Study Guidelines for further details.

 Practical and Aural Musicianship (PAM) comprises a short series of tests designed to encourage your understanding of traditional rhythms and tune idioms, and challenge your ability to echo and improvise responses to musical prompts.
 Please see PAM Guidelines for more details.